richjava/yoobee-hardware-booking-app/readme.md

 sql file is in the root

-usernname and passord for DB is root and root
+usernname and password for DB is root and root

 username and password for admin is beshad and 12345 username and password for students is arshia and 12345